kirby-deprecated-plugins/kirby-plugin-manager/readme.md

 ### Init plugin group

-In the plugin group `_group-init` we group plugins that needs to run early.
+In the plugin group `_group-init`, we group plugins that needs to run early.
 Maybe they include classes required by the other plugins.

 ### Bundle plugin group

-In the plugin group `group-seo` we group plugins by their type.
-In this case we group all the seo plugins togehter.
+In the plugin group `group-seo`, we group plugins by their type.
+In this case we group all the SEO plugins togehter.

 ## Troubleshooting

-If the you have a plugin inside a group, that includes files with `roots`, it will not work.
+If the you have a plugin inside a group that includes files with `roots`, it will not work.

 ```php
 include kirby()->roots()->plugins() .
 DS . 'plugin-name' .
 DS . 'subfolder';